zacanger/dotfiles/README.md

 * The files at `misc/*.list` are for installing packages.
 * I mostly work with configs, shell scripts, and some Python and Node, so my setup is oriented towards quick navigation and editing.
-* Unless otherwise noted, everything here is under the LGPL-3.0 license.
+* Unless otherwise noted, everything here is under the MIT license.
 * I previously mostly used Ubuntu; the commit removing Linux configs is [here](1fd1d6ad117db2a77025c56675149db6d47c8428).